Characters of the Overwatch franchise: Mercy

 Mercy, real name Angela Ziegler, is a Swiss field medic and first responder.
-She wears a winged Valkyrie suit, which allows her to rush towards targeted teammates through the air (Guardian Angel), as well as slow her own descent while falling (Angelic Descent).
-She wields a Caduceus Staff that alternately heals her teammates or boosts their damage output, and also carries a medium-range Caduceus Blaster as a sidearm.
+She wears a winged Valkyrie suit, which allows her to rush towards targeted teammates through the air and follow it up with a long jump in any direction she is looking.
+(Guardian Angel), as well as slow her own descent while falling (Angelic Descent).
+She wields a Caduceus Staff that can heal a teammate or boost their damage output, and also carries a medium-range Caduceus Blaster as a sidearm.
 Her Resurrect ability allows her to revive one fallen ally.
-Her ultimate ability is Valkyrie, which boosts her healing and attack boosts, firing rate, and Resurrect cooldown; gives her the ability to fly; and gives her infinite ammunition for a brief period.
+Her ultimate ability is Valkyrie, which boosts her healing and damage boosts, firing rate, and Resurrect cooldown; gives her the ability to fly; and gives her infinite ammunition for the duration of the ultimate.

-Angela Ziegler was head of surgery at a Swiss hospital when she developed specialized applied nanobiology to heal injuries.
-Her work earned her the attention of Overwatch, who recruited her as their chief medical researcher.
-The Valkyrie suit she wears was her own design.
-Though opposed to Overwatch's militaristic approach as a result of losing her parents to war, she knew that their resources allowed her to save lives on a global scale.
-When Overwatch disbanded, she dedicated herself to helping those who were affected by decades of global war.

-Mercy was the most popular support character during the game's open beta.
-Like Symmetra, Mercy saw a major redesign in a September 2017 update, as her initial ultimate ability, Resurrect, which could be used to bring all downed players in a small radius back to full health, encouraged Mercy players to stay out of battle.

 Mercy is voiced by Lucie Pohl.